Web Accessibility in California - Assembly Bill 434

 (2) For purposes of this section, “state entity” means an entity within the executive branch that is under the direct authority of the Governor, including, but not limited to, all departments, boards, bureaus, commissions, councils, and offices that are not defined as a “state agency” pursuant to paragraph (1).

-• There are no specific requirements other than ensuring compliance with WCAG 2.0 Level AA, and no penalties for those websites that do not comply with AB 434.
+- There are no specific requirements other than achieving compliance with WCAG 2.0 Level AA, and no penalties for those websites that do not comply with AB 434.

 AB 434 Website Accessibility Certification - Example